 SEAA also has important records from funerary designer/builder, Albert Weiblen Marble and Granite Company.

 Digital finding aids may be accessed simultaneously using the search box above.
 Researchers may also consult individual finding aids using the alphabetical index or the collection number index.
 You may also search for SEAA and other Special Collections material through ArchivesSpace.
 Most of our holdings will be found by subject, usually, by street address for New Orleans buildings, but may also be found by popular building name, city, parish, state, client, or architect.
 When searching the finding aids or the above search box, try entering addresses either by street name first--i.e. Bourbon Street, 200 or the street number first--i.e. 200 Bourbon Street.
 You might also want to try abbreviating Street, Avenue, Boulevard, etc. Try searching with quotation marks for more controlled results.
 We do not use diacritical accent marks for non-English words in our finding aids, i.e. search by Vieux Carre not Vieux Carré, Francois Mugnier not François Mugnier.
 Our finding aids include basic biographical information about architects/firms.
 For more detailed biographical material, consult our Architect Biographical Files, which contain biographies, brochures, project information, etc. We also have print-outs of newspaper obituaries in ring binders in our reading room.
-The American Institute of Architects has biographical information in their Historical Directory of American Architects, which includes Louisiana architects/firms, Knowla, Encyclopedia for Louisiana is another good source.
+The American Institute of Architects has biographical information in their Historical Directory of American Architects, which includes Louisiana architects/firms, 64 Parishes Encyclopedia is another good source.
 All finding aids and inventories were written by Kevin Williams.
-Please email him with questions concerning the inventories at firstname.lastname@example.org.
-Because of the fragile nature of our holdings, we cannot permit browsing of collections.